-Exit surveys — surveys you send to customers when they cancel their subscription or abstain from upgrade after a free trial, ceasing to use your service — have grown massively in popularity over the last few years, as an increasing number of businesses realize the tremendous value of feedback from departing customers.
+Exit surveys — surveys you send to customers when they cancel their subscription or don’t upgrade after a free trial, ceasing to use your service — have grown massively in popularity over the last few years, as an increasing number of businesses realize the tremendous value of feedback from departing customers.

-Done right, they can provide valuable insights into why customers quit using your product giving you a grasp of the customer experience and the issues they dealt with along the way.
-Used properly, Net Promoter Score surveys can serve as highly effective tools for learning more about the perception of your product, service or business as a whole, letting you use the unlocked data to drive improvements.
+Done right, they can provide valuable insights into why customers quit using your product, giving you a grasp of the customer experience and the issues they dealt with along the way.
+Used properly, Net Promoter Score surveys can serve as highly effective tools for learning more about the perception of your product, service, or business as a whole, letting you use the unlocked data to drive improvements.

 Below, we’ll explain why you should consider using NPS® as your exit survey, from the unique benefits a short and simple survey provides to the discoveries you can make about improving retention using the collected data.

 NPS Surveys Are Short and Perfect for Departing Customers